 2) Progress Report(s).
-The recipient must submit a progress report narrative to HRSA annually via the Non-Competing Continuation Renewal in the EHBs, which should address progress against program outcomes (e.g., accomplishments, barriers, significant changes, plans for the upcoming budget year), and include annual data on performance measures identified in the Project Narrative, if not captured by DGIS.
+The recipient must submit a progress report narrative to HRSA annually via the Non-Competing Continuation Renewal in the EHBs, which should address progress against program outcomes (e.g., accomplishments, barriers, significant changes, plans for the upcoming budget year).
 Submission and HRSA approval of a progress report will trigger the budget period renewal and release of each subsequent year of funding.
 Further information will be available in the NOA.

-- Integrity and Performance Reporting.
-The NOA will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII. - 4) Final Report Narrative.
-The recipient must submit a final report narrative to HRSA after the conclusion of the project.
+Integrity and Performance Reporting.
+The NOA will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII.